oliviaisarobot/coding-cheatsheets/Ruby/ruby.md

 end
 ```

-another way is redefining classes
+another way is redefining classes if it doesn't exactly do what you want, but you want to leave the original intact and just override certain things in it

 ```ruby
 Fruit.class_eval do